Bill Lee (Tennessee politician): Responses to natural disasters

+In September 2024, Lee declined to declare a state of emergency as Hurricane Helene approached the state from the Gulf of Mexico with torrential rain, flash floods, high winds, and tornadoes.
+Instead, while catastrophic flooding was occurring in his state, he proclaimed September 27 a "voluntary day of prayer and fasting".
+Eventually Lee was persuaded to ask for a declaration and the federal assistance that would ensue.
+Once he requested a declaration of a state of emergency, President Biden immediately granted it.

 Other

-In February 2020, Lee signed a bill making Tennessee's official nickname the "Volunteer State."
+In February 2020, Lee signed a bill making Tennessee's official nickname the "Volunteer State".
 The name originated during the War of 1812, when Tennessee sent 1,500 volunteer soldiers.

 In 2021, Lee appointed John DeBerry as his senior advisor.
 DeBerry was a Democratic member of the state house whom the Tennessee Democratic Party removed from the 2020 primary ballot.